Nonlinear Network Identifiability with Full Excitations: Directed acyclic graphs (DAGs)

 \begin{proposition}[Trees] A tree is identifiable in the class $\Fone$, if and only if all the sinks are measured. \end{proposition} \begin{proof} By Proposition~\ref{prop:sinks_sources} the measurement of all the sinks is necessary.
 Let us consider one of the sinks $i$ of an arbitrary tree.
 The output is given by:

 Given that $F_i\in F(\NN^m)$, let us assume that there exists a set $\{\tilde f\}\neq \{ f\}$ such that $F_i=\tilde F_i$, which implies:

 Since in a tree, between two nodes, there is only one path, we can choose an arbitrary path that finishes in the sink $i$ and set to zero the excitation signals of all the nodes that do not belong to that path.
 In this way, the equality \eqref{eq:equal_f_tilde} corresponds to the identifiability of a path graph and by Proposition~\ref{prop:paths_identifiability} all the edges can be identifiable.
-We can use the same procedure for other paths that finish in the sink $i$ to identify all the branches that ends in $i$, and by measuring the other sinks, we can identify all the edges in the tree. \end{proof}
+We can use the same procedure for other paths that finish in the sink $i$ to identify all the branches that end in $i$, and by measuring the other sinks, we can identify all the edges in the tree. \end{proof}

 We recall that the case of arborescences are also included in Proposition~\ref{prop:trees_identifiability}.
-The identifiability conditions of Propositions~\ref{prop:paths_identifiability} and \ref{prop:trees_identifiability} are similar to the linear case (see Theorem~IV.3 in \cite{hendrickx2019identifiability}).
+The identifiability conditions of Propositions~\ref{prop:paths_identifiability} and \ref{prop:trees_identifiability} are similar to the linear case where the measurement of all the sinks is also necessary and sufficient for identifiability of trees (see Theorem~IV.3 in \cite{hendrickx2019identifiability}).
 Notice that the class $\Fone$ also includes linear functions, which implies that the conditions must be at least as strong as in the linear case, but not necessarily the same.
 Furthermore, Propositions~\ref{prop:paths_identifiability} and \ref{prop:trees_identifiability} show that the nonlinearity of the dynamics does not require the measurement of additional nodes.
 In the next subsection, we will see that the identifiability conditions can, in fact, be relaxed for more general DAGs thanks to the nonlinearities.